-Monitoring of charging stations for electric cars has been one area Kraftringen developed a POC (Proof of Concept) for.
-Kraftringen uses different sensors at charging stations to check whether the station is busy and how a visitor is utilizing that space.
+Monitoring of charging stations for electric cars is one area Kraftringen has developed a POC (Proof of Concept) for.
+Kraftringen uses different sensors at charging stations to monitor if the station is busy and how visitors are utilizing that space.

 Power cabinet monitoring

-The city of Lund has many thousand power cabinets all over the city.
-Kraftringen tested different IoT networks and technologies to develop robust and highly secure solutions for monitoring, for instance, moisture, intrusion, and more.
+All over the city, Lund is painted with thousands of power cabinets operated by Kraftringen.
+The company has trialed different IoT networks and technologies to develop robust and highly secure solutions to monitor for moisture, intrusion, and more.
 Things that today require manual inspection.
 The idea is to improve the reliability of the power distribution services while saving on manual labor, travel costs, and more.

 Reducing power outages

-A project in Lund aims to shorten the length of power outages by increasing the number of sensors in Kraftringen’s power grid.
-Being able to monitor the grid with sensors allows Kraftringen to locate a fault more quickly, thereby affecting fewer customers, while the fault can be fixed faster than ever before.
+A project in Lund aims to shorten the length of power outages by utilizing sensors in Kraftringen’s power grid.
+Sensor monitoring allows the company to locate a fault more quickly and easily, thereby affecting fewer customers and reducing losses.

-Kraftringen placed moisture sensors on two levels around the root system to keep the soil in optimal conditions for the rooting process.
-Kraftringen gets a detailed picture of the soil’s moisture distribution to be very exact when watering the root system.
-Apart from monitoring moisture levels, sensors also monitor other soil conditions such as air permeability, PH levels, nutrition, and more.
+To keep the soil in optimal conditions for the rooting process, Kraftringen has placed moisture sensors on two levels around the root system.
+By doing so, they receive a detailed picture of the soil’s moisture distribution that allows them to water the root system according to its needs.
+The multi-sensors also monitor other soil conditions such as air permeability, PH levels, nutrition, and more.